Deeds Not Words

 We'd love to hear your family stories about what it was like for women in the islands with the men away during WW1.

-The Playwright commission is funded by Comhairle Nan Eilean Siar and a bequest from Janet Macleod (who was a domestic science teacher in the Hebrides beween 1959 and 1987).
+The Playwrights commission for Deeds not Words was funded by Comhairle Nan Eilean Siar and a bequest from Janet Macleod (who was a domestic science teacher in the Hebrides beween 1959 and 1987).